salvatorecampagna/CarND/term1/project4_advanced_lane_detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 In my first attempt I tried using just gradient along X and Y, gradient magnitude and gradient direction to identify lane lines.
-After trying on some test images I realized that this was not good enough, so I explored different possibilities to use color thresholding.
-I have found that using the B channel of the Lab colorspace is quite effective in identifying yellow lines while the S channel of the HLS colorspace is good to identify white lines.
+After trying on some test images I realized that this was not good enough, so I explored different possibilities such as using also color thresholding.
+I have found that using the 'b' channel of the Lab colorspace is quite effective in identifying yellow lines while the 'S' channel of the HLS colorspace is good to identify white lines.
 So I combined the following thresholding techniques:
 * Gradient along X
 * Gradient along Y
 * Gradient magnitude along both X and Y